The Milano School at The New School

 Milano’s Master of Science in Public and Urban Policy challenges students to develop innovative solutions for the world’s thorniest challenges, which are increasingly urban and global.
 Milano’s community of scholars examine today’s urban policy issues in real time and design creative solutions, all while working closely with policymakers in government agencies and nonprofit organizations.
 The program gives students the opportunity to work on policy analysis in real-world settings, with a focus on social justice.
 Students put theory into practice and apply analytical and collaborative problem-solving skills as early as the second semester in the Urban Policy Lab.
 The program’s areas of specialization allow you to explore emerging fields of study, such as data visualization, global urban futures, food and environment, housing and community development, finance and capital markets, politics and advocacy, and many others.
 The result is a challenge to the status quo and an opportunity for you to translate your passion into real-world policy initiatives that change people’s lives.

 Milano’s PhD in Public and Urban Policy is committed to The New School tradition of critical inquiry, creative scholarship, and social justice to confront 21st century global policy, design, and development challenges.
 The PhD in Public and Urban Policy is interdisciplinary, and students have considerable freedom to design a course of study that fits their research and professional interests.
 The PhD program encourages the exploration of alternative theoretical perspectives and the use of a wide range of research methodologies in the search for solutions to tough policy problems.
-The program is allied with the social science doctoral programs of The New School for Social Research, and the New School doctoral programs participate in the New York Inter-University Doctoral Consortium.
 Graduates are working as tenure-track faculty members, researchers in leading consulting firms and international organizations, and policy analysts in local and national government agencies.
 While current students have diverse backgrounds and research interests, they share a commitment to social change and to critical interdisciplinary approaches that enable the development and implementation of public policies.

 Benefits for Coverdell Fellows